 People love visuals.
 No doubt.

 A blog without any images in the fast-paced, technological world of today is like a movie without any color.

 Visuals set the tone for your blog and they greatly affect the way your reader views your content.

-In a snap, you can make your text sound, funny, yummy, scary, beautiful, inspirational, or anything you like!
+In a snap, with a good photo editor, such as Colorcinch (aff link), you can make your text sound, funny, yummy, scary, beautiful, inspirational, or anything you like!

 That’s why Rochelle and I co-created this post… to help you share your information with your audience in creative ways using visuals!

 Just make sure you use visuals that are SEO-friendly… whatever you do!